2023–24 Call for IPEDS Educators has Closed

 The Association for Institutional Research (AIR) supports institutional researchers and the larger higher education community in the use of data for informed decision making.
-Through a contract with RTI, funded by the National Center for Education Statistics (NCES), AIR produces Integrated Postsecondary Education Data System (IPEDS) training opportunities, including video tutorials, face-to-face national workshops, and online Keyholder courses.
+Through a contract with RTI, funded by the National Center for Education Statistics (NCES), AIR produces Integrated Postsecondary Education Data System (IPEDS) training opportunities, including video tutorials, in-person and virtual national workshops, and online Keyholder courses.

 To accomplish these tasks, AIR recruits experienced IPEDS users to develop and deliver a curriculum that takes a broad view of IPEDS data to assure the quality of the submission of these data and improve the skills of those using these data.
 The curriculum takes a holistic view of IPEDS tasks, including understanding the collection process, involving other stakeholders, assuring that data requirements and definitions are understood, creating various data reports, recognizing the varied needs of data consumers for institutional improvement, and online training on IPEDS data tools and survey component concepts.